theme-next/hexo-theme-next/docs/UPDATE-FROM-5.1.X.md

 <h1 align="center">Update from NexT v5.1.x</h1>

+NexT version 5 works fine at most cases, but for frequent users, you maybe need to upgrade version 5 to 6 to get features and supports in new [Theme-Next](https://github.com/theme-next/hexo-theme-next) repository.

 There are no hard breaking changes between 5.1.x and the latest version.
 It's change major version to 6 because:

 1. Main repo was rebased from [iissnan's](https://github.com/iissnan/hexo-theme-next) profile to [theme-next](https://github.com/theme-next) organization.